nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Frontend Dev Notes.md

 - [ ] You can use range to set the model temps https://daisyui.com/components/range/
 - [ ] Should use textarea for inputsection https://daisyui.com/components/textarea/
 - [ ] Use dividers between your ResultCards https://daisyui.com/components/divider/

+# Connect FrontEnd to BackEnd
+Now that you have these components created:
+- **QueryDisplay**: Displays user query and llm_provider tags at top
+- **ResultWindow**: Displays all llm results as individual components
+	- **ResultCard**: Displays result for a single llm provider
+- **InputSection**: Area where user inputs query.
+Includes section to choose LLM providers
+- **ChatList**: Panel on left that shows the users chats

+You'll need to connect them to the backend.
+Currently, when InputSection fires, /query will be called.
+The result will be returned from `const handleSendQuery = (newQuery) => {` which gets called when the submit button is pressed.
+So then, you'll want to initialize the resultWindow with resultcards created from the /query results

 ---